MikaSchoenmakers/MikasBalatro/README.md

 ### Pack A Punch
 ![Pack A Punch](./assets/2x/j_mmc_pack_a_punch.png)\
 When Blind is selected, lose $20 and give the left-most Joker a random Edition.\
 _Will replace the current Edition.
-Self destructs if there are more Jokers than Joker Slots_
+Self destructs if there are more Jokers than Joker Slots.
+Ignores the spending limit_

 ### The Printer
 ![The Printer](./assets/2x/j_mmc_printer.png)\